guastallaigor/puzzle-pattern/README.md

 ## Why use the Puzzle Pattern?

+...

 ## MUST

 * Use ES6 in full capacity;
 * Set a default language to be used throughout the project.
-If it's not your native language, set all the words will not be translated;
+If it's not your native language, define all the words will not be translated;
 * Define a code order inside your `<script>` that must be followed throughout all components.
 Only declare it if you are going to use it in your component.
 The recommended order is:
   1. `imports`;
   2. `export default {}`;